sarah-moore/lousy-graphs/week_schedule.md

 ### Tuesday, 10/25: Data Literacy ≠ Statistical Literacy

 - Motivating Questions:
-   - What is the maximum statistical information allowable?
+   - What is the maximum *statistical* information allowable?
 What is the minimum?
-   - How do we prime the inclusion of data visualizations?
+   - How do we prime the inclusion of data visualizations with statistical information?
    - What types of information are ethically advisable for acknowledging the purpose, context, and meaning of data that compose visualizations?

 - Readings